blixtra/Hekatonkheires/README.md

 Remote control a doorbell using a NodeMCU and a Raspberry Pi.

 Connect the doorbell with a NodeMCU that sends an http request when someone rings the bell.
-The Raspberry Pi then lights a led to display that someone rings.
+The Raspberry Pi then lights an LED to indicate that someone rang.
-Open the door by pressing a Button on the Webpage hosted by the Raspbarry Pi.
+Open the door by pressing a button on the webpage hosted by the Raspbarry Pi.